mlshehab/driving_simulator_highD_data/Readme.md

 ## 2D Driving Simulator Based On HighD Dataset

 In this project, we implement a 2D car simulation which is based on real world data.
 We fetch the driving scenarios from the [HighD](https://www.highd-dataset.com/) dataset.
-The dataset is proprietory so users should ask for access from the website.
+The dataset is proprietary so users should ask for access from the website.
 The user is given manual control to drive one of the vehicles in  a `pygame` engine.

 <img src="imgs/simulator.PNG" width="830">